 • Video Card: nVidia 8600GT

-• Hardy: use the restricted drivers manager to install the closed source drivers.
+• Lucid: use the restricted drivers manager to install the closed source drivers.

 • Sleep (Suspend-to-Ram): Definitely needs BIOS 1.13 or higher to work properly.